MicrosoftDocs/msteams-docs/msteams-platform/toolkit/teams-toolkit-overview.md

 # Overview on Teams Toolkit

-You can improve collaboration and productivity using Teams app.
-The Teams Toolkit extension helps you to create, debug, deploy, and publish your Teams app in multiple Integrated Development Environments (IDE) like Visual Studio Code, Visual Studio, and TeamsFx.
+Team Toolkit helps you to improve collaboration and productivity using Teams app.
+The Teams Toolkit extension helps you to create, debug, deploy, and publish your Teams app in differnt Integrated Development Environments (IDE) like Visual Studio Code, Visual Studio, and also Teams CLI.
 Teams Toolkit provides you with all the necessary tools needed for building a Teams app in one place.

 Teams Toolkit automates work and provides great integration of Teams and Azure resources.
 The user journey using Teams Toolkit is as shown in the following image: